rodrigo-ehresmann/opt-alg-framework/lib/opt_alg_framework/problem/README.md

-# About the instaces of the problems
+# About the problem instances

 ## FSP (Flow Shop Permutation)
 The instance of this kind of problem is a matrix, specifically a matrix where the rows are tasks and columns are machines.
 The fitness method need that to work properly.